-The New England Center for Arts and Technology – NECAT – opened its doors to Greater Boston in September 2013.
-An ambitious vision developed over a four year period by Founder and Chairman, Maarten Hemsley, NECAT represents a nonprofit collaboration between public and private partners.
+New England Culinary Arts Training – NECAT – opened its doors to Greater Boston in September 2013.
+An ambitious vision developed by Founder and Chairman, Maarten Hemsley, NECAT represents a nonprofit collaboration between public and private partners.

-NECAT is replicating the highly successful programs of Manchester Bidwell Corporation (MBC), a nationally-renowned career and cultural training center founded in Pittsburgh in 1968 by Bill Strickland, a heralded leader in the development of practical job-themed education and training for adults and youth.
-Building on MBC’s successful track record, influence and “corporate firepower,” NECAT joined with MBC’s replication subsidiary, the National Center for Arts & Technology, to develop a Boston affiliate based on the practices and strategies that have already been proven in Pittsburgh and across the U.S. and overseas.
+Maarten was inspired after meeting Bill Strickland, an innovator and heralded leader in the development of practical job-themed education and training for adults and youth.
+Strickland was responsible for the highly successful programs of Manchester Bidwell Corporation (MBC), a nationally-renowned career and cultural training center founded in Pittsburgh in 1968.
+Building on MBC’s track record, influence and “corporate firepower,” NECAT joined with MBC’s replication subsidiary, the National Center for Arts & Technology, to develop a Boston affiliate based on the practices and strategies that had already been proven in Pittsburgh and across the U.S. and overseas.